folio-org/docs/content/en/docs/Settings/Settings_circulation/settings_circulation.md

 3. Optional: Enter a **Description** in the box.
 4. In the Lost item fee section, enter the amount of time in which **Items aged to lost after overdue**.
 5. Enter the amount of time in which **Patron billed after aged to lost**.
-6. Enter the amount of time in which **Recalled items age to lost after overdue**.
+6. Enter the amount of time in which **Recalled items aged to lost after overdue**.
 This setting allows libraries to set a shorter “aged to lost” period if the item has been recalled for use by other patrons.
 This setting **must have a value** in order for recalled items to age to lost.
-7. Enter the amount of time in which **Patron billed for recall after aged to lost** This setting **must have a value** in order for patrons to be billed for recall after an item ages to lost.
+7. Enter the amount of time in which **Patron billed for recall after aged to lost**.
+This setting **must have a value** in order for patrons to be billed when a recalled item ages to lost.
 8. Select the **Charge amount for item**.
 You can select the actual cost of the item, as indicated in the item record, or enter a set cost.
 9. Enter a **Lost item processing fee**.
 This is an additional charge that will be added to the charge amount for the item when billed to the patron.
 10. Select whether to **Charge lost item processing fee if item declared lost by patron**.
 11. Select whether to **Charge lost item processing fee if item aged to lost by system**.
 12. Enter an amount of time **For lost items not charged a fee/fine, close the loan after**.
-(This setting applies only to **Actual cost** lost item fee/fines, which is not yet implemented.)
+(This setting applies only to **Actual cost** lost item fees/fines.)
-13. Select whether **If lost item returned, remove lost item processing fee**.
+13. Select whether **If lost item returned or renewed, remove lost item processing fee**.
 14. Select whether to charge overdue fines **If lost item returned or renewed**.
 15. Select whether **Replacement allowed**.
 16. Select **If lost item replaced, remove lost item processing fee**.